 « When the listed job position sounds too good to be true.

-« When the job advertisements that sounds too good to be true.
+« When the job advertisements that sounds too 'easy' and too good to be true.
 We observe fake job adverts are becoming common on Facebook and e-commerce platforms (e.g. Carousell, Lazada, Shopee).

 « When the job requirement and description are vague, especially no experience nor skills are required.

 « When the job promises fast and easy money.

 « When the job offers way above the average market rate (i.e. high returns) with minimal effort.